ausdigital/ausdigital-tap/docs/2.0/index.md

 # TAP Protocol Details

 The TAP Protocol is a very simple REST API.
-One business sends a message directly to another business' TAP endpoint (discovered via the `ausdigital/DCP` protocol):
+One business sends a message directly to another business' TAP endpoint (discovered via the `ausdigital-dcp/1` protocol):

  * The sender uses the HTTP POST verb (over HTTPS) to send the signed message to a TAP,
  * The sender MUST use HTTPS,
  * The TAP MUST reply with received message info or error response,
- * The TAP MAY include a HATEOS-style list of callback URLs in the response,
  * The TAP MAY notarize some non-sensitive but useful data.